nm0i/tmww/doc/tmww.1.md

   "tmww watch" instance with different settings but not corrupting main logon/logoff reporting.
-- debug case: dry run will not fetch online list every time you fire tmww instance
+- debug case: dry run will not fetch online list every time you fire tmww instance and will not touch logon/logoff lists
 - some plugins only reuse path settings from config and require no online list at all

 NOTE: DRYRUN may not be supported by plugins fetching additional data on each
       run

+Opposite to -y option -f will force "fetch" action before any other action take place.

 .Dependencies

 Plugins may define other recommended plugins or dependency plugins.
 Conflicts are not resolved automatically.
-All warning/info messages are displayed with plugin help or as info lines with _DEBUG_ option "on".
+No warnings with conflicting plugins are displayed.
 No plugin version checked.
+All potentially conflicting plugins should be resolved by hand - not running them simultaneously/on common target.

 Example of conflicting plugins: versions and log.
 Both will duplicate logon/logoff events and have possibility of simultaneous write to log.